krautdawg/InfluencerLeadGenandOutreach/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Before implementing any code changes, always lay out what code changes will be implemented and then let the user decide to approve, change, or deny the code changes.
+The user is happy to receive recommendations on how to improve the code.
+The user is happy to receive recommendations on how to improve the code.

 ## System Architecture